 Vegan Christmas this year?

-Christmas is a celebration of hearts.
-It's a tradition filled with joy that we celebrate with those we love.
-At Christmas, we do charitable things, we spend time with our loved ones and we eat well.
-But despite the fact that food is a big part of our Christmas traditions, we don't give much thought to the consequences of our food choices.
+Christmas is a celebration of the heart.
+It is a tradition filled with love, which we celebrate with those we care about.
+At Christmas, we do charitable things, we enjoy ourselves with our loved ones, and we eat well.
+But despite the fact that food plays a big part in our Christmas traditions, we don't give much thought to the consequences of our food choices.

-Most Danes serve pig or duck on the table on Christmas Eve.
+Most Danes have pork or duck on the table on Christmas Eve.
 Many eat happily while the family dog lies in front of the wood-burning stove.
-But what kind of life has the duck or pig you eat actually had?
-What was their death like?
-And can animals feel pain or fear at all?
-We try to answer these questions in the brochure below (click directly on the brochure to switch pages).
+But what kind of life did the duck or pig you are eating actually have?
+How did they die?
+And can animals even feel pain or fear?
+We attempt to answer these questions in the brochure below (click directly on the brochure to change pages).

 Why celebrate a vegan Christmas?